GeoKnow/LinkedGeoData/README.md

 * `lgd-createdb`: Creates and loads a LGD database
   * -h  postgres host name
   * -d  postgres database name
-  * -u  postgres user name
+  * -U  postgres user name
-  * -p  postgres password (will be added to ~/.pgpass if not exists)
+  * -W  postgres password (will be added to ~/.pgpass if not exists)
   * -f  .pbf file to load (other formats currently not supported)

 Example: